javalite/site-content/src/activejdbc/activejdbc.md

   );
 ~~~~

 ActiveJDBC infers DB schema parameters from a database.
-This means you do not have to provide it in code,
+This means you do not have to provide it in code.
-the simplest example model looks like this:
+The simplest model looks like this:

 ~~~~ {.java}
 public class Person extends Model {}
 ~~~~

-Despite the fact that there is no code in it, it is fully functional and will map to a table called `PEOPLE` *automatically*.
+Despite the fact that there is no code in the body of the class, it is fully functional and will
+map to a table called `PEOPLE` *automatically*.

 ### How to query